njagwani/AzureTimedTriggeredFunctionProject/README.md

 7. Enter the cron expression for your timer, since I want the trigger to be scheduled at 9:30 everyday, my cron expression would be "0 30 9***", default value is "0 */5 * * * *" (every 5 minutes)
 8. You will then be prompted to Select Storage account, create new storage account, in my case I named it azureprojtimedtrigger
 9. I then created a new resource group, I named it as azureprojtimedtrigger
-10. Select the location of your resource group, in my case I selected East US 2
+10. Select the location of your resource group, in my case I selected East US 2 for my location

 I then created a function under Azure Extension Functions
 ![](Images/createfunctiononVSS.png)
-1. Select the template to be Time Triggered
+1. Select the template to be "Time Triggered"
-2. Provide your function name  - AzureProjectTimedTrigger
+2. Provide your function name  - I named it as "AzureProjectTimedTrigger"
-3. Provide a namespace  - AzureProjectTimedTrigger.Function
+3. Provide a namespace  - I named my namespace to be "AzureProjectTimedTrigger.Function"
 4. Default crontab expression for timer - 0 */5 * * * *
 #### Method Function 1:
 I created a new asynchronous function MakeSlackRequest.